Olatubosun/rocksdb.docs/Block-cache-analysis-and-simulation-tools.md

 Must first convert the binary trace file into human readable trace file.

-# Analyzing block cache traces
+# Analyzing Block Cache Traces
 Provides insights into how to improve a caching policy.

-# Trace file format